• Skip to primary navigation

 To me, parmesan is very similar to sourdough: it improves everything it touches.
 Making sourdough bread adding parmesan to the dough can’t go wrong!
 This bread:

-This is also my favorite bread to make sourdough croutons with!
+This and my sourdough beer bread are my favorites to make sourdough croutons with!

 📃Ingredients